2ndsleep/2ndsleep.github.io/_drafts/thoughts/2024-03-13-static-web-app-terraform-deprecation.md

 All you need to do is run `terraform apply` again and it will create the new azure_static_web_app resource.

 This restores your Azure resource, but it is a different Static Web App resource which means it does not have our website content deployed to it.
 If you visit the site, it will be the temporary site that Microsoft throws up there.
 You'll need to run the GitHub Actions workflow again to deploy our custom site content.
-But another goddamn problem is that the workflow only runs when we update the main branch of our {{ site.data.fake.web_public_repo }} repository.
+But another freaking problem is that the workflow only runs when we update the main branch of our {{ site.data.fake.web_public_repo }} repository.

 But we can trick our repo into thinking something changed by adding an **empty commit**.
 This is exactly how it sounds: a commit without any changes.
 To do that, open a console in your local {{ site.data.fake.web_public_repo }} repo and run these commands: